KDERazorback/autoversionit/README.md

 AutoVersionIt is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing
 Contributions to AutoVersionIt are welcome!
 I'm open to any changes.
-Just make a pull request and wait a few days for a review.
+Make a pull request and wait a few days for a review.
 Here are some ways you can contribute:

 - Bug reports and feature requests via issues